 We have been hulling aged parchment, sorting the green beans for quality and size, air-roasting samples to medium (410 °F), and conducting taste tests of brewed coffee.
 As an example, the Extra Fancy and Fancy green beans from Honalo Farm's first harvest batch accounted for about 80% of the total.
 This coffee was roasted medium, ground for pour-over, brewed, and tasted.
 Nice stuff!
 It is necessary to follow this procedure to determine the batches and sub-batches that can be combined for our Private Reserve brand from each farm.
 Our second brand will be designated Select Blend, and made available for purchase when sufficient inventory is assembled.
 The design of the front page of the e-commerce website, Absolutely!
 Kona Coffee, has advanced, the content is being created, and the operational features are being instituted.
 We hope to go public with the website at the end of March.

-7 Apr 2016: Absolutely!
-Kona Coffee(TM) (www.absolutelykona.com) (a division of Absolute Palate, LLC) launched and we are open for business.
+7 Apr 16: Absolutely!
+Kona Coffee® (www.absolutelykona.com) (a division of Absolute Palate, LLC) launched and we are open for business.
 Our product line includes the following single-estate coffees: Cynthiana Farm Private Reserve, Honalo Farm Private Reserve, Cynthiana Farm 100% Hawaiian, and Honalo Farm 100% Hawaiian.
-Please check us out and try our wares.
+Please check us out and try our superb products.

-12 Apr 2016: We will be developing our Select Blend brand in 2016 to debut after the next harvest.
+12 Apr 16: We are developing a Special Selection brand in 2016 to debut after the next harvest.
 These single-origin coffee beans will be a fine 100% Kona product to interest a wide range of coffee lovers, as a proprietary blend of Medium, City, and Full City roasts, formulated by taste-testing to attain multilayered flavor complexity.
 It will exhibit taste characteristics relating to a specific terroir, with a flavor spectrum that reflects style, balance, richness, and smoothness.
 The concept here is analogous to that applied to nonvintage champagne or fine cognac, relative to the development of a house style.

 For the orchard at Honalo Farm, in May and June, we have been doing a lot of heavy pruning according to the Beaumont-Fukunaga method.
 Thus, trees in every third row were cut down to a 2-foot stump for regeneration.

-16 Aug 2016: Our Waters Corp.
+16 Aug 16: Our Waters Corp.
 SFE equipment was set up and experimental decaffeination studies were performed.
 We finally received a building permit to construct a coffee parchment drying shed with a concrete floor and a clear polycarbonate plastic roof.
 Work on that structure has been initiated.
-We developed a 100% Kona Select Blend product for Cynthiana Farm that involves a proprietary combination of Medium, City, and Full City roasts.
-We sought a "house style" for this Select Blend, which was established by mixing different ratios of the three roasts of Private Reserve and evaluating the flavor characteristics via a tasting panel.
+We developed a 100% Kona Special Selection product for Cynthiana Farm that involves a proprietary combination of Medium, City, and Full City roasts.
+We sought a "house style" for this Special Selection brand, which was established by mixing different ratios of the three roasts of Private Reserve and evaluating the flavor characteristics via a tasting panel.
 Medium, City, and Full City roasts were tasted by themselves and as mixtures with different ratios of the three, rating each brew through blind tasting.

-10 Oct 2016: We developed a 100% Kona Select Blend for Honalo Farm involving a proprietary combination of Medium, City, and Full City roasts.
-We sought a "house style" for this Select Blend, by mixing different ratios of the three roasts and evaluating the flavor characteristics with a tasting panel.
-Each Select Blend, which is strictly single-origin, has an impressive taste that features balance, complexity, and richness.
-You may be wondering "What's the deal with this Select Blend", so let us explain in more detail.
-Since we are committed to provide single-origin coffee products, whether they be 100% Kona or 100% Hawaiian, we will never combine coffee from different sources into a blended product.
-We came up the idea of composing a blend from a single property by mixing Private Reserve coffee at different roast levels, to attain a compelling expression of flavor.
+10 Oct 16: We developed a 100% Kona Special Selection for Honalo Farm involving a proprietary combination of Medium, City, and Full City roasts.
+We sought a "house style" for this Special Selection brand, by mixing different ratios of the three roasts and evaluating the flavor characteristics with a tasting panel.
+Thjis coffee, which is strictly single-origin, has an impressive taste that features balance, complexity, and richness.
+You may be wondering "What's the deal with this Special Selection?".
+Because we are committed to provide single-origin coffee products, whether they be 100% Kona or 100% Hawaiian, we will never combine coffee from different sources into a blended product.
+We came up the idea of mixing Private Reserve coffee at different roast levels, to attain a compelling, optimal expression of flavor.
 This idea was tested out by the process mentioned earlier, blind-tasting and rating the different combinations, as freshly brewed coffee, to identify the cups with the most impressive flavor profiles.
-As it turned out, the ratios of Medium:City:Full City in the Cynthiana Farm and Honalo Farm Select Blends are distinctly different!
+As it turns out, the ratios of Medium:City:Full City in the Cynthiana Farm and Honalo Farm Special Selections are distinctly different!
 This outcome demonstrates the gestalt of flavor experience, with the whole being greater than sum of its parts.

 Our coffee parchment drying shed is more than halfway finished.
 We will soon start building a covered platform to pulp and demucilage freshly picked cherry.
 The picking of coffee cherry at both farms is proceeding apace; beautiful berries with very low CBB damage.
 Our decaffeination studies are ongoing, as we seek to pinpoint optimal conditions.

-16 Nov 2016: The harvesting of our 2016 coffee cherry is in full swing at both farms.
+16 Nov 16: The harvesting of our 2016 coffee cherry is in full swing at both farms.
 The ripe, red fruit is looking bea-u-ti-ful !!
 The construction of our parchment drying shed at Honalo Farm is nearly finished.
 Just some final touch-ups are needed.
-On 5 November, we presented freshly brewed Honalo Farm Select Blend at our booth at the Holualoa Village Coffee & Art Stroll (part of the autumn Kona Coffee Cultural Festival), and our product was well received.
+On 5 November, we presented freshly brewed Honalo Farm Special Selection at our booth at the Holualoa Village Coffee & Art Stroll (part of the autumn Kona Coffee Cultural Festival), and our product was well received.

 14 Mar 17: Tree pruning was completed at both farms.
 A heavy, first flowering occurred at Cynthiana Farm around 17 Feb.
 January and February have been very dry months, more so than in 2016.
 Some of the trees have shown water stress accompanied by some dropping of leaves.
 However, this situation is somewhat normal for the dry winter months.
 The violent, gusty winds for two days from stormy weather at the beginning of March had a much greater effect on the orchards.
 We had to do clean-up and tree "fixing" on both farms.
 Considerable stumping was performed at Honalo Farm.